 - head lice do not spread any diseases

 - head lice are primarily transmitted when the head of an infested individual comes in direct contact with the head of another

 - children continue to be included in all school activities when lice is suspected or confirmed

 - regular head lice screening be performed at home by the family using the wet combing method to improve accuracy and maintain confidentiality

 - families learn the benefits and risks of the various treatment methods for head lice

 - learn how to check for live lice using wet combing and be aware of the recommended treatment options

-- if live lice are found using the wet combing method, treat only family members with live lice
+- treat only family members with live lice